D4KU/unity-better-transform-inspector/README.md

-This is a Unity add-on to improve the Inspector of Transform components.
+This is a Unity package to improve the Inspector of Transform components.
 It integrates a powerful expression engine that gives you more control over every selected object.
-For example, now you can:
+Now you can for example:

-- Add to each object's current x position
+* Add to each object's current x-position
-- Separate objects by a uniform distance
+* Separate objects by a uniform distance
-- Swap x and y rotations
+* Swap x and y rotations
-- Place objects in a circle
+* Arrange objects in a circle
-- Scale objects randomly
+* Scale objects randomly
-- And much more...
+* And much more...

 # Installation